SAPCA’s Quality Control Protocol for Sports Performance Infill

 SAPCA’s Quality Control Protocol for Sports Performance Infill has been developed to provide a robust framework of obligations which suppliers and installers need to follow to demonstrate compliance with current legislation and regulatory requirements.
 The Protocol applies to the use of Sports Performance Infills (SPIs) and has been prepared in conjunction with SAPCA’s member companies and key sports bodies, including Sport England.

 Within current European Union legislation, it is already the responsibility of the supplier of the materials (and in some instances the installer and facility owner/operator) to ensure that the material used is compliant.
-This Protocol aims to prevent the risk of non-compliant material being used and to provide reassurance to facility owners and end users that the supply of SPIs into the UK marketplace follows current regulations and best practice.
+Whilst we are no longer in the EU, the Protocol aims to prevent the risk of non-compliant material being used and to provide reassurance to facility owners and end users that the supply of SPIs into the UK marketplace follows current regulations and best practice.

-The requirements outlined within the Protocol are taken from existing standards and legislation where possible and follow best practice from other countries.
-The current EU regulations are under review with several organisations undertaking research to potentially update the requirements in the future.
+The requirements outlined within the Protocol are taken from existing British and European Union standards and legislation and are considered the industry standard in the UK.
 SAPCA may update the Protocol should new requirements be introduced, and therefore reserves the right to change the Protocol at any time.

 Which Sports Performance Infills does the Protocol cover?